TamilarasanR/robotframework-keyword-metrics/README.md

     pip install beautifulsoup4
     ```
 4. Execute __keyword_metrics_executer.sh__ file
-5. __Robotframework Keyword Metrics Report__ will be launched in new chrome tab
+5. __Robotframework Metrics Report__ will be launched in new chrome tab

     > Assumption __Python__ already installed in machine

+    If you were using latest python.
+Please upgrade robotframework to generate report

+    > Update Robot Framework
+    ``` pip install --pre --upgrade robotframework ```

 ---